szaboaz/TinyTOTP/README.md

 ## Motivation

 I wrote it for myself for the convenience of simply double clicking on the TinyTOTP jar file and have the generated 6 digit password code automatically copied to the clipboard, so that I can directly paste it in Cisco AnyConnect login's password field.
 It also works for the  2 factor authentication of the Microsoft Teams account as well as the Google account, as it generates the same password that Microsoft Authenticator or Google Authenticator does.
 The main motivation behind this program was that those authenticators are exclusively for mobile (Android or iOS), so I can't run them on Windows, unless in a virtual environment, which works, but takes up too much space and most importantly time to startup every time I need to log in.
-Running authenticators on a mobile device seems like a hassle as well, to keep it at hand, to start the app, and manually copy the digits over, it will take a minute every time while a simple Copy/Paste takes just a second.
+Running authenticators on a mobile device seems like a hassle as well, to keep it at hand, to start the app, and manually copy the digits over, it will take a minute every time, while a simple Copy/Paste takes just a second.

 ## Usage